skirlez/g3man/README.md

 	g3man will copy everything from your data.win to the base game's data.win, merging them.

-	This solves a problem I've seen in many attempts at GameMaker mod loaders/patchers - you have to add (and maintain!!) a way for people to add new assets.
+	This solves a problem I've seen in many attempts at GameMaker mod loaders/patchers - you have to create (and maintain!) a way for people to add new assets.

 	This approach also has several benefits:
 	- You get to use the GameMaker IDE to define the new data
 	- Depending on the nature of your mod, you can run it from the IDE, and use the GameMaker debugger/profiler
 	- You can still distribute differential patches like .xdelta for your mod, for users who wish to run just your mod and don't want to download g3man

-	A small downside is that your asset indices get offset.
+	A small downside is that your asset indices get offset, since they are placed after the original game's assets.
 You have to use asset_get_index() to get their index every time (i.e. instead of `spr_player`, you have to reference it using `asset_get_index("spr_player")`), as the indices for each asset will only be known post-merge.

 Since g3man operates on the data.win only, it only partially supports GameMaker games compiled with YYC (games where the code is transpiled to C++, compiled, then embedded into the executable).